omise/omise-android/README.md

   android:theme="@style/OmiseTheme" />
 ```

-Then in your activity, declare the method that will start this activity as follows:
+Then in your activity, declare the method that will start this activity this way:

 ```kotlin
 private fun showAuthorizingPaymentForm() {